simon-benigeri/machine-teaching-literature/machine teaching systems/existing systems/README.md

 # Existing Machine Teaching Systems
 Some notes about existing machine teaching systems.
-We can inspire ourselves from these or integrate them
+We can inspire ourselves from these to think about building out own.

 ## [Microsoft - LUIS (Language Understanding)](https://www.luis.ai/)
 - Part of the Azure stack.
 Integrates NLU capabilities into chatbots, apps, and IOT devices.